 Whatever suites your situation – just get that bare ground covered!
 Preferably with a natural product that will biodegrade back into the soil over time.

-Don’t Use City Water If Possible
+Don’t Use Treated Water If Possible

 We try to use only collected rainwater for outside purposes.
-I’ve certainly had to buckle a few times from my stubborn “Use only rainwater when watering plants” mindset in order to save our trees and shrubs during consecutive years of drought.
+I’ve certainly had to buckle a few times from my stubborn “Use only rainwater when watering plants” mindset in order to save our trees and shrubs during consecutive years of severe drought.

 Water Barrel To Capture Rainwater